-The RFQ contains a brief overview of the Competition process, registration information, key dates of which participants should be aware, and information on the Pre-submittal meeting and how to obtain more information.
-It contains only basic information and directs Participants to register on the Competition website to obtain the Competition Manual, which contains all standards and regulations.
+The RFP contains a brief overview of the Stage II Competition process, key dates of which Respondents should be aware, information on the Stage II Briefing, and how to obtain more information.
+It contains only basic information and directs Respondents to refer to the updated Competition Manual, which contains all standards and regulations.

-The Competition Manual is the official guide to the Competition process.
-It includes the same brief overview as the RFQ, a summary of the Transbay Transit Center Program, a summary of the Scope Definition Report, the Competition Regulations, Schedule, Evaluation Criteria, and legally required information and forms.
+The Competition Manual is the official guide to the Competition Process.
+It includes an overview of the Competition, a summary of the Transbay Transit Center Program, a summary of the Scope Definition Report, the Competition Regulations, Schedule, Evaluation Criteria, and legally required information and forms.